Mitch-Wheat/DateAndTimeDimension/README.md

 # DateAndTimeDimension
-Flexible Date and Time Dimension table definitions and population
+Flexible Date and Time Dimension table definitions and data population

+Has a standard Fiscal calendar (Start month configurable) as well as a Calendar.

+US federal holidays are populated.